mysteriouseye/pigeon/README.md

 #### Over all

-Client shall sent messages less than 4096 Bytes.
+Client shall sent messages of 4096 Bytes.

 A message shall start with an ASCII char representing the service it wants to use.
 For example, if you want to sign in , you should make the very Byte '1'.